Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Simulation of All Polynomial-time Nondeterministic Turing Machines

 cells on tape $3$, initialized to all $0$'s.
 Tape $3$ is used as a counter to count up to

-By using its nondeterministic choices, $U$ moves as per the path given by $x$.
+Using its nondeterministic choices, $U$ moves according to the path given by $x$.
 The moves of $U$ are counted in binary in the block of tape $3$.
-If the counter on tape $3$ overflows, then $U$ halts. $U$ accepts $x$ if and only if there is a computation path from the start state of $U$ leading to the accept state and the total number of moves can not exceed steps, so it is within $O(n)$.
-Note that the number of $2$ in is fixed, i.e., it is a default setting (or it is by default). } \end{enumerate}
+If the counter on tape $3$ overflows, then $U$ halts. $U$ accepts $x$ if and only if there is a computation path from the start state of $U$ leading to the accept state and the total number of moves does not exceed steps, so the computation lies within $O(n)$ steps.
+Note that the factor $2$ in is fixed; it is a default setting. } \end{enumerate}

 The nondeterministic Turing machine $U$ constructed above is of time complexity, say $S$, which is currently unknown.
 By Lemma \ref{lemma2.1}, $U$ is equivalent to a single-tape nondeterministic $O(S^2)$ time-bounded Turing machine, and it, of course, accepts some language $L_s$.